ibm-cloud-docs/ContinuousDelivery/faq_toolchains.md

 {: faq}
 {: support}

-A feature to automatically migrate toolchains from a Cloud Foundry org to a resource group is not available yet.
-Instead, you can manually create the toolchain again in a resource group, and then remove the original toolchain from the Cloud Foundry org.
+Go to the toolchain Overview page.
+A banner message appears indicating that the toolchain is eligible for migration.
+Click **migrate this toolchain** within the banner message to open the Migration wizard.
+The wizard guides you through the process of migrating your toolchain to a resource group.
+For more information about the migration process, see [Migrating toolchains to a resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains).

 ## How do I find my toolchain ID?